Adrian Amos: 2015

-On May 5, 2015, the Chicago Bears signed Amos to a four-year, $2.51 million contract with a signing bonus of $232,280.
+The Chicago Bears selected Amos in the fifth round (142nd overall) of the 2015 NFL draft.
+The Bears previously acquired the pick by trading wide receiver Brandon Marshall to the New York Jets.
+He was the eighth safety selected during the draft in 2016 and only one of three Penn State players drafted in 2016, along with Donovan Smith (second round, 34th overall) and Jesse James (fifth round, 160th overall).
+On May 5, 2015, the Bears signed Amos to a four-year, $2.51 million contract with a signing bonus of $232,280.

 Throughout training camp, he competed with Brock Vereen and Sherrod Martin for the vacant free safety position left by the departure of Chris Conte during free agency.
-Head coach John Fox named Amos the starting free safety over Vereen after he had an impressive performance in the Chicago Bears' preseason-opener against the Green Bay Packers.
+Head coach John Fox named Amos the starting free safety over Vereen after he had an impressive performance in the Bears' preseason-opener against the Green Bay Packers.
 He began the season alongside Antrel Rolle, the team's starting strong safety.

-He made his professional regular season debut and first career start in the Bears' regular season-opener against the Green Bay Packers and recorded five solo tackles in a 31–23 loss.
-On November 22, 2015, Amos recorded seven solo tackles and made his first career sack on Denver Broncos' quarterback Brock Osweiler during a 17–15 loss.
+He made his professional regular season debut and first career start in the Bears' regular season-opener against the Packers and recorded five solo tackles in a 31–23 loss.
+On November 22, 2015, Amos recorded seven solo tackles and made his first career sack on Denver Broncos quarterback Brock Osweiler during a 17–15 loss.
 The following game, he collected a season-high nine combined tackles in a 17–13 victory over the Packers on Thursday Night Football.
 Amos started all 16 games in his rookie season and made 67 combined tackles (57 solo), two pass deflections, and a sack.
 At the end of his rookie season, Amos was selected on Pro Football Writers All-Rookie Team along with defensive lineman Eddie Goldman.